japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 Job [jobId] failed: [callSite], took [time] s
 ```

-runJob is used when SparkContext is requested to xref:ROOT:SparkContext.adoc#runJob[run a job].
+runJob is used when SparkContext is requested to ROOT:SparkContext.md#runJob[run a job].

 == [[cacheLocs]][[clearCacheLocs]] Partition Placement Preferences

 DAGScheduler keeps track of block locations per RDD and partition.

-DAGScheduler uses xref:scheduler:TaskLocation.adoc[TaskLocation] that includes a host name and an executor id on that host (as `ExecutorCacheTaskLocation`).
+DAGScheduler uses scheduler:TaskLocation.md[TaskLocation] that includes a host name and an executor id on that host (as `ExecutorCacheTaskLocation`).

 The keys are RDDs (their ids) and the values are arrays indexed by partition numbers.

-Each entry is a set of block locations where a RDD partition is cached, i.e. the xref:storage:BlockManager.adoc[BlockManager]s of the blocks.
+Each entry is a set of block locations where a RDD partition is cached, i.e. the storage:BlockManager.md[BlockManager]s of the blocks.

 Initialized empty when <<creating-instance, DAGScheduler is created>>.